 - Fake/Viral Audios: In the present scenario, viral/fake newsmongers may create voice content and spread it across the social networking channels

-While most individuals take not more than 2 to 3 hours for consuming food everyday – many are spending more time in social media platforms and becomes addict to it.
-With increase in fake news, many fall victims are becoming part of spreading misinformation to their community by sharing in the Facebook news feed or forwarding messages in WhatsApp groups and contacts.
+While most individuals take not more than 2 to 3 hours for consuming food everyday – many are spending more time on social media platforms and becoming addicts to it.
+With increase in fake news, many victims now become a part of spreading misinformation to their community by sharing in the Facebook news feed or forwarding messages in WhatsApp groups and contacts.

 How social media affects mental health?

 Social media addiction is a behavioral addiction that is characterized as being overly concerned about social media, driven by an uncontrollable urge to log on to or use social media, and devoting so much time and effort to social media that it impairs other important life areas.